tnolet/haproxy-rest/README.md

     -mode=localproxy -zooConString=10.161.63.88:2181,10.189.106.106:2181,10.5.99.23:2181

-### Setting ACL's and "use backends"
+### Setting ACL's

-You can set ACL's as part of a frontends configuration and use these ACL's to route traffic to different backends.
+You can set ACLs as part of a frontend's configuration and use these ACLs to route traffic to different backends.
 The example below will route all Internet Explorer users to a different backend.
 You can update this on the fly without loosing sessions or causing errors due to Haproxy's smart restart mechanisms.